 Young people on work experience will be given experience in as broad a range of activities as possible.

-[Updated] Internet use and social networking
+Internet use and social networking

 Young people on work experience are expected to behave in an ethical and lawful manner with regard to the use of the internet and emails.
-The school’s ICT and Electronic Devices Policy will be adhered to at all times.

-Care and attention will be taken while using social networking sites – the school’s Social Media Policy will be adhered to at all times.
+Care and attention will be taken while using social networking sites.
 Use of these sites will not involve communication regarding employment at the school or any activities which may bring the school into disrepute or may cause questions regarding the individual’s suitability to work with pupils.

 Work experience volunteers will not attempt to contact pupils or their parents via social media or email, or make arrangements to meet outside of school.

-[Updated] Child protection and safeguarding
+Child protection and safeguarding

 The school will have regard to the DfE’s statutory ‘Keeping children safe in education’ guidance.
 This states that a supervised volunteer (i.e. an individual carrying out supervised work experience) does not require a barred list check, but should obtained an enhanced DBS check where they are over the age of 16.